 At Primo Piatto, we’re fans of the Sausage and Pepperoni Hearth-Baked Pizza, Croque Monsieur, Spicy Italian Sandwich, Grilled Vegetable Skewer, and Tuna Niçoise Salad.
 (If you’re super early and arrive for breakfast, the Croque Madame and Blueberry-Lemon Pancakes are both highly recommended.)

 If you already had a full meal and are just looking for drinks or desserts, check out Bar Riva or Le Petit Café.
 The latter of which is a stylish patisserie with satisfying specialty coffee drinks, exquisite pastries, and late-night drinks and small plates, in a Parisian setting inspired by the 1970 animated classic, the Aristocats.
 Some caffeine might be in order to perk you back up after all that eating–because we’re not done yet!

-Epcot’s International Gateway – Whether you visit the new Disney Vacation Club resort or note, you’ll want to stroll over to the Skyliner station at Disney’s Riviera Resort and catch that to Epcot’s International Gateway.
+Epcot’s International Gateway – Once you’ve had a hearty meal at Riviera Resort, you’ll want to stroll over to the Skyliner station to catch the gondola to Epcot’s International Gateway.
 There, you’ll have two options.
 The first is to enter World Showcase and grab a dessert of your choosing.
 (Nearby France is a can’t miss choice.)